janodevorg/OpenAIClient/README.md

 The folder sources/integration-tests contains tests that make network calls.
 They are disabled by default because they need valid credentials and may alter data in your organization.
 I suggest you run them manually for debugging or to see this library in action.

-To input your credentials run `make keys` in the terminal.
+To input your credentials run `make credentials` in the terminal.
 The resulting file will be ignored by `.gitignore`.

 ## Links of interest